diego-codes/recipes/entrees/cajun-mac-n-cheese.md

 4. Dice half a small onion and half a bell pepper, and mince 2 cloves of garlic.
 Mix all the spices and herbs together in a small bowl.

 5. Saute the diced onion in the pan.
 After the onion begins to become transparent, add the minced garlic and diced bell pepper to the pan.
-Do not let the garlic burn.
+Stir frequently to not let the garlic burn.

 6. Once pot of water is boiling, add macaroni from both boxes along with a pinch of salt.